 Heart to heart connections, built through vulnerable sharing and accepting, are sources of life in our lives.

-Heart to heart connections, built through vulnerable sharing & accepting, are sources of life in… Click To Tweet
+Heart to heart connections, built through vulnerable sharing & accepting, are sources of life in our lives.
+Click To Tweet

 A deep sense of love and belonging is an irresistible need of all people.
 We are biologically, cognitively, physically, and spiritually wired to love, to be loved, and to belong.
 When those needs are not met, we don’t function as we were meant to.
 We break.
 We fall apart.
 We numb.
 We ache.
 We hurt others.
 We get sick.
 Brené Brown